Fix a Leak

 • If a solid water tap icon is present, the meter is still detecting continuous flow which indicates a possible leak.

 Sometimes water meter boxes can get covered up by leaves or overgrown plants.
 Water meters are often closer to the roadway than the house.
-Try walking around the edge of your property looking out for a plastic or metal meter box lid.
-If you’re still unable to locate the water meter, email infrastructure@scrd.ca for assistance.
+Try walking around the front of your property (near the road) looking out for a plastic or metal meter box lid.

 Yes.
 Maintenance of all water piping and fixtures beyond the water meter is the responsibility of the property owner.
 Water leaks can grow and have the potential to cause costly damage to your property, as well as neighboring properties.
 The SCRD works with property owners to communicate leak information and support troubleshooting towards a resolution.
 Properties with unresolved water leaks of increasing volume that are impacting neighboring properties or SCRD water systems can be issued a water shutoff notice in accordance with SCRD Water Rates and Regulations Bylaw 422.